-Alumina Limited requires Independent Directors (as defined in the Company's Policy on Director Independence) to hold shares in the Company having a value equal to 50 per cent of their base annual fees by the expiry of five years from the date of their appointment.
+Alumina Limited requires Independent Directors (as defined in the Company's Policy on Director Independence) to hold shares in the Company having a value equal to 50 per cent of directors' base fees by the expiry of five years from the date of their appointment.

-Provided the minimum shareholding requirement is satisfied when shares are acquired or by the expiry of the five year term, should a decline in the Company's share price mean the value of the shareholding does not equal 50 per cent of the amount of base annual fees, Directors are not required to acquire shares to increase their level of shareholding to equal the amount of 50 per cent of the base annual fees.
+Provided the minimum shareholding requirement is satisfied when shares are acquired or by the expiry of the five-year term, should a decline in the Company's share price mean the value of the shareholding does not equal 50 per cent of the amount of base annual fees, Directors are not required to acquire shares to increase their level of shareholding to equal the amount of 50 per cent of the base annual fees.
+In relation to the Chair, if they have previously met the minimum shareholding requirement in relation to their Non-Executive Director fee, there is no further requirement to acquire shares in relation to the Chair's annual fees.

-Details of the Independent Director share acquisition policy and number of shares held by each Non-Executive Director as at 31 December 2017 are disclosed in the Remuneration Report on page 61 of the Annual Report 2017.
+Details of the Independent Director share acquisition policy and number of shares held by each Non-Executive Director as at 31 December 2020 are disclosed in the Remuneration Report on page 64 of the Annual Report 2020.